Krishna and Arjuna, Unknown artist, ca. 1830

 “Yes,” Dora asserted, “Every single person here knew, right from the first time you got off that train, that you were the one who kidnapped Annie!”

 “Kidnapped Annie?
 What are you talking about?”
-Justus asked with a tone of disbelief.
+Justus asked with a tone of astonishment.

 “Ravana kidnapped Sita.”